-What to Expect From Coaching With Me
+What to Expect Working With a Life Coach

 We might have questions like, “Did I make the right choice?”
 “Is this going to work?”
 “Is this going to be worth the investment?”

 These questions are legitimate!
 Here is some information that I hope will help answer them for you.